chalatz/excursions/pages/info/reviews.md

 cta: Please visit the links (above and below) to read what our Valued Clients are saying about us
 years_list_heading: Reviews and Comments as we received them, nice to know we are appreciated!!
 reviews:
+  - year: '2021'
+    text: |-
+      Thank you for making our short visit to your beautiful island a memorable one.
+Sergio was very friendly and gave us an insight into the history and life of Rhodes.
+Best!!<br>Carol P. (5th June) London UK

+      Nicholas, Thank you for an amazing day in Rhodes.
+We enjoyed meeting and spending time with Michael and exploring the south part of your beautiful island.
+Thanks again for your excellent service.
+Best regards<br>Alan and Debby (May 29th) Lady Lake, Florida
   - year: '2020'
     text: |-
       Dear Nicholas, Thank you for having us and please thank Michael.
 He was absolutely wonderful and so informative.
 Stay safe and thank you for a wonderful holiday experience.<br>